leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 2. Predictions on covid related consequences
 3. Predictions on general future state of the world
 4. How he thinks of the VC space and what he looks for
-5. The search for meaning
+5. The search for meaning and how context matters

 Highlights include: